fluent/fluent-bit/README.md

 # Fluent Bit

+> The project is under active development, so changes on the API and internal mechanism are expected.

 [Fluent-Bit](http://fluentbit.io) is an events collector for Embedded Linux and is part of the [Fluentd](http://fluentd.org) project ecosystem.
 It allows to collects information from different sources, package and dispatch them to different outputs such as [Fluentd](http://fluentd.org).

 The current project builds an executable called _fluent-bit_, a shared library _libfluent-bit.so_ and a static library _libfluent-bit.a_.
 Please refer to the build options described below for more details.